lansinghd/ADVi3pp-User-Manual/LCD-Touch-Screen-Manual.md

 This panel gives you access to tools to help you adjust some parameters of your printer.

 **Important**: Some parameters are directly derived from the mechanical parts of the printer.
-Unless you change these parts (like the step motors), there is no need to change them.
+Unless you change these parts (like the stepper motors), there is no need to change them.

 * **Manual Level**: Tool to help you level your bed manually.
 * **Extruder**: Tool to help you adjust the number of steps per millimeter for the extruder motor.